 There is no right or wrong way to respond if you are a victim of domestic violence, dating violence, sexual assault, or stalking.
-It is important to remember that it is not your fault.
-The following are options you can consider, but you don't have to do anything you don't want to do.
+What happened is not your fault.
+The following are options you can consider.

-If you are a friend helping someone who is a victim, support their decisions and try to not tell them what to do.
+If you are a friend helping someone who is a victim, support their decisions and try not to tell them what to do.
 Find ways to help them make decisions for themselves.